-Data on the number of COVID-19 cases at the district level was obtained from the Socioeconomic High-resolution Rural-Urban Geographic Platform for India (SHRUG) database by Development Data Lab.
-The data reports a daily count of real-time COVID-19 cases.
+19 cases.
 For our paper, we aggregated the daily count to monthly and further to yearly to match the frequency of the IGPC-PRICE household survey 2020-21.
-COVID-19 cases per 1,000 have been calculated by dividing the average cumulative annual cases by the average population of the district in 2020.
-Figure 4 shows the average monthly COVID-19 cases per 1,000 population in a state during the financial year 2020-21 (April 1st 2020 to March $31^{st}$ 2021).
+Average COVID-19 cases per 1,000 population have been calculated by dividing the average cumulative annual cases by the average population of the district in 2020.
+Figure 4 shows the average COVID-19 cases per 1,000 population in a state during the financial year 2020-21 (April 1^{st} 2020 to March 31^{st} 2021).
 The figure shows a significant variation in the incidence and spread of the pandemic across states in India.
-The southern states in India have a higher incidence compared to the northern parts of the country.
-A detailed description of the data, variable construction, and the sources are mentioned in Table 1.
+The southern states in India have a higher incidence compared to the northern parts of the country.3 A detailed description of the data, variable construction, and the sources are mentioned in Table 1.